 How To Create A Custom Theme With Articulate

 Provided you have installed Articulate within your webroot you should see the following directory

 The purpose of this guide is to get you up and running with a custom theme and not to teach you how to write a template from scratch.
-Instead, I'll quickly share with you the basic HTML to get you up and running.
+Instead, I'll quickly share with you the basic HTML required to get you up and running.

 ListModel object.
-After that, you can access the various properties how you see fit.
+After that, you can access the various document-type properties however you see fit.

 Applying Your Theme